rust-lang/reference/src/items/functions.md

 extern "Rust" fn foo() {}
 ```

-Functions in Rust can be called by foreign code, and using an ABI that
+Functions can be called by foreign code, and using an ABI that
 differs from Rust allows, for example, to provide functions that can be
 called from other programming languages like C: